 Nothing irritates a migraineur more than this statement.
 It tops the list of “what not to say” nearly every time.
 If you have never experienced a migraine attack, you might be wondering why that statement is so offensive.

-Headache is trivialized by society.
+Why is "headache" trivialized by society?

 The term is used to refer to anything that is annoying, a nuisance, or an irritant.
 That’s because headache itself is viewed as a nuisance – something minor that creates an inconvenience.
 The term isn’t understood as something serious.
-The general public still believes that severe headache pain must be caused by a tumor, stroke, or anyeurism.
+The general public still believes that severe headache pain must be caused by a tumor, stroke, or aneurism.
 If no physical problem is found, then they assume the complaining patient is exaggerating his or her symptoms.

 Not finding a physical cause helps to confirm the diagnosis of migraine.
 Our attacks can include mild, moderate, or severe headache pain.
 Sometimes attacks don’t come with any headache at all.
 They are still horrifically disabling.
 Migraine attacks can include partial paralysis, partial blindness, blurry vision, dizziness, vertigo, nausea, vomiting, cold sweats, fatigue, word loss, aphasia (inability to speak or find words), problems understanding the spoken word, mood swings, anxiety, extreme sensitivity to light, sound, and odors.
 Any of these symptoms can be so severe that they are more disabling than the accompanying headache.